 The Cost of Online Advertising: Google AdWords

-Google is first and foremost in any discussion of online advertising or marketing for a reason.
+Google is first and foremost in any discussion of online advertising or search engine advertising for a reason.

 Google AdWords Pricing Model